Getting pregnant Trying to conceive Signs of pregnancy

 Fatigue

 Hands up if you feel absolutely exhausted!
-Dr. Celestine says that while fatigue isn’t usually the first sign of pregnancy, people do tend to experience fatigue in the first trimester.
-In some people, that could be as early as one week after conception.
+Dr. Celestine says that while fatigue isn’t usually the first sign of pregnancy, people do tend to experience tiredness in the 1st trimester.
+In some people, that could be as early as 1 week after conception.
 For others?
-“A little after the nausea and vomiting, so after seven or eight weeks, people usually start to feel more tired,” she explains.
+“A little after the nausea and vomiting, so after 7 or 8 weeks, people usually start to feel more tired,” she explains.
 That makes sense, considering your body is creating an entirely new human from scratch.
+Try to take it easy and nap if you need to.

 Increased urination

-Feel like you need to pee a lot?
+Do you feel like you need to pee a lot?
 If you’re visiting the bathroom more often than usual, including during the night, that could be an early sign of pregnancy.
 This is because you have increased blood levels during pregnancy.
 Your blood is filtered by your kidneys, which remove the extra waste fluid, which then leaves your body as urine.
 Basically, the more blood you have in your body, the more you will need to pee.
-This can happen as early as three weeks after conception, although Dr. Celestine explains that this symptom tends to be more noticeable in the third trimester because of “pressure on the bladder from the uterus, due to having a larger uterus and baby.”
+This can happen as early as 3 weeks after conception, although Dr. Celestine explains that this symptom tends to be more noticeable in the 3rd trimester because of “pressure on the bladder from the uterus due to having a larger uterus and baby.”

 Bloating